 Try to survive as long as possible with your early drops and you should draw out your bigger ticket cards.
-Mana Tide Totem and EVIL Totem can generate you card draw and value to help you towards this goal, and Far Sight sets you up for big plays later in the game.
+Invocation of Frost stalls out the enemy and gets you a 2/1 with Rush, and Far Sight sets you up for big plays later in the game.

 Late Game: Galakrond, the Tempest can bring you right back into the game.
 The fully upgraded version summons two 8/8s with Rush, offering removal alongside a scary board presence.
-Twin Tyrant can be used here too, dealing 4 damage to two enemy minions, and all these effects can be duplicated with Shudderwock.
+Vashj Prime will refuel you and let you start casting spells again too.
 Finally, Kronx Dragonhoof can be played out after you transform into Galakrond, and unleash a Devastation on your enemy, stamping out any final hope of them getting back into the game.